mtgjson/mtgjson-website/docs/abstract-models/all-prices/README.md

 }
 ```

 Need more data?
-Join the <a href="https://mtgjson.com/discord" rel="noopener noreferrer" target="_blank">Discord</a> and let us know or open an issue on <a href="https://github.com/mtgjson/mtgjson/issues" rel="noopener noreferrer" target="_blank">GitHub</a>.
+Join the [Discord](https://mtgjson.com/discord) and let us know or open an issue on [GitHub](https://github.com/mtgjson/mtgjson/issues).
 We'll be happy to discuss your needs.